 ■ NOTE: Before starting the snowmobile in extremely cold temperatures, the drive belt should be removed and warmed up to room temperature.
-Once the drive belt is at room temperature, install the drive belt.
+Once the drive belt is at room temperature, install the drive belt (see Drive Belt sub-section in the Maintenance section).